Designations Congruent with Things: A Correspondence In Two Parts

 I wish you were here.
 I wish everyone was here.
 I wish it wasn’t just Raleigh and me.
 We’re terrible at cheering each other up.
 No one ever says anything stupid.
 No one starts singing in annoying falsetto and playing air guitar.

-The drift is strange.
-I’ve been stealing miniature blueberry muffins from the complimentary breakfast tray that that the hotel sends up every morning.
-I’ve been hiding them in a drawer, just to have a secret to keep.
+The Drift is strange.
+I steal miniature blueberry muffins from the complimentary breakfast tray the hotel sends up every morning.
+I hide them in a drawer, just to have a secret to keep.
 After our interview, Raleigh opened the drawer.

 Raleigh went for bagels.